kyma-project/btp-manager/docs/user/03-11-customize_secret.md

 To customize the `sap-btp-manager` Secret and prevent your changes from being reverted, you must stop the Secret's reconciliation.
 With the customized Secret, you can perform the following actions:

-* Manage your your own SAP BTP Operator's default configuration
+* Manage your own SAP BTP Operator's default configuration
 * Migrate the instances you created outside of the Kyma environment to your Kyma cluster

 ## Procedure